dethcrypto/TypeChain/README.md

 npm install --save-dev typechain
 ```

-You will also need to install desired target for example `typechain-target-ethers`.
+You will also need to install a desired target for example `typechain-target-ethers`.
+Here's a list of all officially supported targets:

 ## Packages 📦